luisrowley/woncer/README.md

 # Woncer

-Woncer is a Composer package that serves as a toolbox for WordPress Nonces.
-It aims to provide with an Object-Oriented API to help you implement the most common functions for creating and validating tokens in a secure way.
+**Woncer** is a Composer package that serves as a toolbox for [WordPress Nonces](https://codex.wordpress.org/Wordpress_Nonce_Implementation).
+It aims to provide a developer-friendly API to help you implement the most common functions for creating and validating tokens in a secure way.
+All the logic has been restructured to follow an Object-Oriented approach that builds upon the original Wordpress functions.

 ## Getting Started